jsstrn/intro-to-coding/README.md

 Now, open the file with your web browser.

-> 💡 Think about how we could format this so that the first paragraph is a heading.
+> :bulb: Think about how we could format this so that the first paragraph is a heading.

-* For Mac users, TextEdit will not allow you to save a file in `.txt` format by default.
+\* For Mac users, TextEdit will not allow you to save a file in `.txt` format by default.
 To do so, you'll have to change your default settings.
 Go to TextEdit preferences and select **plain text** under **Foramt**.

-### Looking under the hood
+### :golf: Looking under the hood

 ![car mechanic cartoon](https://i.imgur.com/XVSzNmL.jpg)